Nemocas/AbstractAlgebra.jl/README.md

 AbstractAlgebra is a pure Julia package for computational abstract algebra.
 It grew out of the Nemo project and provides all of the abstract types and generic implementations that Nemo relies on.

-It is currently developed by William Hart, Tommy Hofmann, Fredrik Johansson, Claus Fieker with contributions from others.
+It was originally developed by William Hart, Tommy Hofmann, Fredrik Johansson and Claus Fieker with contributions from others.
+Current maintainers are Claus Fieker, Tommy Hofmann and Max Horn.

 AbstractAlgebra currently provides: